calubrecht/CrimsonSkies/README.md

   - Ubuntu 14.04
   - Rasbian for use with the RaspberryPi
-  - Windows 7, Windows 8 & Windows 8.1 (compiles with Visual Studio 2013, for your initial compile/run in Visual Studio
+  - Windows 7, Windows 8, Windows 8.1, Windows 10 (compiles with Visual Studio 2013 & 2015, for your initial compile/run in Visual Studio
 you may need to follow the instructions in this blog post, they are brief: http://www.blakepell.com/how-to-change-working-directory-in-visual-studio-for-a-cc-app)

 Crimson Skies will likely also compile on Debian with little if any changes (as Raspbian is a deriative of Debian).

-The current development server which is playable and will reflect the latest commits here is at (it will start eloving from stock ROM'ish while I work through initial changes):
+The current development server which is playable and will reflect the latest commits here is at:

   - 66.244.102.112 port 4000